DHR Health holds graduation ceremony for ICU patients

 "I'm glad they did this for my mom, and I'm just glad she was there and see me, at least see me, walk to get my diploma," Robert said.

-The ceremony also celebrated Jose Acosta Jr. He was unable to attend his graduation ceremony at PSJA because he's also on life support.
+The ceremony also celebrated Jose Acosta Jr. He was unable to attend his graduation ceremony at IDEA San Juan College Prep because he's also on life support.

 He was able to receive his diploma in front of his family and friends.